ayush001010/DeviceTracker-Backend/DEPLOYMENT.md

-# DeviceTracker Deployment Guide
+# Mee Deployment Guide

-This guide covers deploying the DeviceTracker application (Backend, Web Dashboard, and Mobile Apps).
+This guide covers deploying the Mee application (Backend, Web Dashboard, and Mobile Apps).

 ## Table of Contents